| | | This months interview isn't really an interview

 Remember you are attempting to build strength, not just going for

+the "pump."
 For back, do a wide variety of movements.
 Chins, T-bar rows, bent

 rows, and an assortment of cable rows work well.
 I recommend doing